andros21/NSL/README.md

 I divided the `main.cpp` into two pieces that must be compiled using separated `Makefile`
    * In the **Ex.
 11** `cpp/` and `out/` are empty, cause all exercise (simulation+report) is inside jupyter-notebook
    * In the **Ex.
 12** `cpp/` and `out/` are empty, cause all exercise (simulation+report) is inside jupyter-notebook
+   * In the **Ex.
+12** there is a `digits.py` inside `python/` that I used to load gimp png digits inside jupyter-notebook

 ## :star: Features

 * As much as possible I used **stdlib** objects and methods (not always optimized)
 * As much as possible I used a global `blockingMethod` pub function inside **RC** class, re-using code for different exercises.\
-The main idea is to define a **lambda** function in the `main.cpp` of the exercise, that can be passed as `function` object (thanks to `functional` std library) to the `blockingMethod`, able to compute what needed at each simulation step.
+The main idea is to define a **lambda** function in the `main.cpp` of the exercise, that can be passed as `function` object (thanks to `functional` std library) to the `blockingMethod`, able to compute what needed at each simulation step
 * Custom style for jupyter-notebooks and matplotlib plots
   ```python
   from default import *
   ```
   > **Warning:** the GITHUB preview of jupyter-notebooks NOT RENDER the custom styles, that can only be visible if loading the notebooks using python kernel and run the 1st input cell

+  For this reason insde each `python/` folder there is a `html` file that can be used to read comfortably the jupyter-notebook as static file with custom style